GPU-Accelerated Belief Propagation for Program Analysis: Introduction

-This paper presents a GPU-accelerated LBP algorithm for program analysis.
-To support the diverse update strategies required by users, we propose a unified representation for specifying arbitrary user-defined update strategies, along with a dependency analysis algorithm.
-Furthermore, building on previous work that leverages the local structure of Horn clauses to simplify message passing, we group messages to minimize warp divergence and better utilize GPU resources.
-Experimental results on datarace analysis over eight real-world Java programs show that our approach achieves an average speedup of $2.14\times$ over the state-of-the-art sequential approach and $5.56\times$ over the state-of-the-art GPU-based approach, while maintaining high accuracy.
+We present FastLBP, a GPU-accelerated BP framework for program analysis.
+We propose a unified representation for specifying flexible update strategies required in program analysis, along with a dependency analysis algorithm to enable parallel execution.
+Furthermore, we implement BP with local structures on GPUs by assigning individual threads to message computations and utilizing a memory-efficient representation.
+Experiments on SmartFL and BINGO show that FastLBP achieves average speedups of $17.42\times$ and $2.82\times$ over CPU-based approaches on SmartFL and BINGO, respectively, and $6.14\times$ over GPU-based approach on SmartFL, while preserving accuracy.
+Moreover, FastLBP supports update strategies that existing GPU-based approaches cannot support, demonstrating its improved generality for real-world program analysis.

-\section{introduction}
+\section{Introduction}

-Loopy Belief Propagation (LBP) is a widely used approximate inference algorithm for probabilistic graphical models~\cite{pearl1988prob}.
-In such models, random variables are represented as vertices, and their dependencies are captured by edges.
-Inference is typically performed via message passing mechanism.
-Exact inference algorithms are often computationally intractable in practice due to high complexity, making approximate algorithms more practical.
-LBP is a prominent approximate inference algorithm~\cite{murphy1999loopy} that operates iteratively on the graphical model, during which each edge collects messages from its neighboring edges to compute a new outgoing message.
-This process repeats until convergence or for a certain number of iterations, yielding an approximate solution.
-Due to its simplicity and efficiency, LBP has been successfully applied in diverse fields including computer vision~\cite{felzenszawlb2006cv}, error-correcting codes~\cite{mackay1996near}, protein folding~\cite{yanover2002protein}, program analysis~\cite{raghothaman2018bingo}, etc.
+Belief Propagation (BP) is a widely used approximate inference algorithm for probabilistic graphical models (PGMs)~\cite{pearl1988probabilistic}.
+In these models, random variables are represented as nodes, and their dependencies are captured by the graph structure.
+The primary task of inference is to estimate the posterior marginal distributions of these variables given observed evidence.
+Exact inference is often computationally intractable, making approximate algorithms a more practical alternative.
+BP is a prominent approximate inference algorithm~\cite{murphy1999loopy} that operates by iteratively passing messages between neighboring nodes until convergence or for a specified number of iterations.
+Due to its simplicity and efficiency, BP has been successfully applied in diverse fields including computer vision~\cite{felzenszawlb2006efficient}, channel coding~\cite{mackay1996near}, protein folding~\cite{yanover2002approximate}, and, notably, program analysis~\cite{raghothaman2018user}.